 It happens to the best of us: your company had an identity crisis and now it's rebranding.
 How is it supposed to all transpire on social media?
 How do you rebrand on instagram?

 What can either work in your favor or be your achilles heel throughout this process is how you approach content distribution via your social channels.
-Before Instagram, brand creative was shared in print ads, billboards, sometimes TV spots—those fabled traditional means of reaching consumers.
+Before Instagram, brand creative was shared in print ads, billboards, and sometimes TV spots—those fabled traditional means of reaching consumers.
 There was no direct line of communication with audiences, and businesses weren't able to be as responsive and omnipresent as they are now.

 While the proximity that social media provides is a huge advantage for companies in terms of crafting and circulating a hyper controlled narrative, it can completely backfire if they're not treading carefully.
 Folks can get angry when they no longer recognize the brand they once willingly followed.